 Airline fee guides and traps

-How to use this hub: start with the fee type that is most likely to break your fare math, then move deeper into the affected airline pages and deterministic tools.
+How to use this page: start with the fee type most likely to affect your trip, then move into the airline pages and related references where the rule changes by fare, route, or timing.

 Highest-value fee entry points

-This page is useful when the first checked bag changes the all-in fare more than the headline ticket price.
+Use this page when the first checked bag changes the real trip price more than the fare shown in search.

 Carry-on pages should help users decide whether to buy space, compress harder, or change airlines before they ever reach the gate.